tfgg/yournextmep/_candidates/eu2014/green/john-matthews.md

 person: john-matthews
 region: wales
 party: green
-title: Wales - Green Party - John Matthews
+title: John Matthews is running for MEP in Wales for the Green Party
 incumbent: false
 ---